fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; In America, coffee is one of the most popular…

 This medium roast is only available in the whole bean, so make sure you have a coffee grinder available.
 It makes a fantastic espresso, but Kicking Horse also suggests brewing it as French press, drip, pour-over, or cold brew.

-While Kicking Horse is well known for their deep, dark roasts, they do stock one light roast coffee.
-Their Hola roast comes from Central and South America.
+While Kicking Horse is well known for its deep, dark roasts, they do stock one light roast coffee.
+Their Hola roast comes from South and Central America.
 Fans of light roast coffee will appreciate the bright and fruity acidity of this blend.
 Kicking Horse describes it as “wild, awake, spirited.”
 This coffee is a great option to start your day with.
 Light roast coffee beans have a higher caffeine content than darker roasts, so this blend will definitely wake you up.